Radiation therapy

 Radiation proctitis

-Ask your treatment team about your risk of developing radiation proctitis.
-Radiation proctitis is usually short term but may be ongoing in a small number of people.
-If you have any ongoing problems, they may refer you to a gastroenterologist.
+Ask your radiation oncologist about your risk of developing radiation proctitis.
+It is usually short term but may be ongoing in a small number of people.

 • Ask your doctor about suitable medicines for diarrhoea.
 Take as directed.

-• Check with your treatment team before taking any over-the-counter or home remedies, as taking them with anti-diarrhoea medicines may cause unwanted effects.
+• Check with your treatment team before taking any over-the-counter or home remedies, as taking them with anti-diarrhoea medicines may cause side effects.

 • Drink peppermint or chamomile tea to reduce abdominal or wind pain.

-• Eat or drink as well as you can to give your body the nutrients it needs.
+• Continue to eat or drink to avoid weight loss and give your body the nutrients it needs.

 • Do some gentle exercise, such as walking, to encourage healthy bowel movements.
 Check with your doctor about the amount and type of exercise that is right for you.

-• Drink plenty of clear liquids when you first notice symptoms of diarrhoea.
+• Drink plenty of liquids when you first notice symptoms.
 This helps to avoid dehydration and replaces fluids lost through diarrhoea.
 Try apple juice, weak tea, clear broth, sports drinks and electrolyte-replacing fluids.
 It may also be worth trying a lactose-free milk.

 • Choose plain foods that are low in insoluble fibre (e.g. bananas, mashed potato, apple sauce, white rice or pasta, white bread, steamed white fish or chicken).
 Talk to your dietitian about what else you can eat.

-• If you have diarrhoea, avoid high-fibre, fatty or fried foods, pulses, garlic and onion, and rich sauces and gravies, as these can make diarrhoea worse.
+• Avoid high-fibre, fatty or fried foods, pulses, garlic and onion, and rich sauces and gravies, as these can make diarrhoea worse.

 Bladder changes